Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 claude --dangerously-skip-permissions -p "Fix TypeScript issues in components/*.tsx"

-Anthropic provides Dev Containers configuration as reference.
+Anthropic provides Dev Containers configuration as a reference.
 Use it for massive migrations or mechanical refactoring.

 Unix Mode

-As you've seen, thanks to the -p flag Claude Code naturally integrates into the Unix philosophy of tools that can be customized and composed.
+As you have seen, thanks to the -p flag Claude Code naturally integrates into the Unix philosophy of tools that can be customized and composed.

-This makes it work perfectly with pipes, scripts, and automated workflows outside its interactive mode.
+This makes it work perfectly with pipes, scripts, and automated workflows outside of its interactive mode.

 # Pipe the output to other tools